 The majority of the AGLM landholding has been previously disturbed during the construction and operation of Liddell and Bayswater power stations and historic agricultural activity.
-The BESS will be located within the location of the existing solar array area (the site), shown as 'Area 2' in Figure 1.
+The BESS will be located within the location of the existing solar array area (the site), shown as 'Area 2' in Figure 1-1.
 This location was selected as it is in close proximity to Liddell Power Station and is on previously disturbed operational lands no longer required for Liddell operations.
-Stockpiling for the BESS Project will occur within the former coal yards area, shown as 'Area 1' in Figure 1.
+Stockpiling for the BESS Project will be located within the former coal yards area and the existing solar array area, respectively during Stage 2 (Figure 1-4).